 Pascal invented one of the earliest forms of a calculator, known as the Pascaline.
 This mechanical machine used integers to assist in calculations, and Pascal originally developed the device to help his father in his career as a tax collector.
 In 1644, at the age of 21, Pascal showed the device off to the chancellor of France.
 This calculator would prove to be the foundation for many modern scientific breakthroughs of the modern-day, including the computer.

-This is arguably Pascal’s most well-known inventions.
+This is arguably Pascal's most well-known invention.

 Pascal's Principle or Pascal's Law